-Congruent trials were made up of words spelling out the colour it appears in, while incongruent trials were made up of a word appearing in one colour but spelling out a different colour.
+Participants encountering colours from different sets in the two blocks.
+Congruent trials were made up of words spelling out the colour, it appears in, while incongruent trials were made up of a word appearing in one colour but spelling out a different colour.
 Each word appears in its congruent colour on congruent trials and can appear in either of the two other colours in the set.
 As mentioned above, Experiment 1 was meant to follow the classic PC paradigm that does not control for stimulus contingencies.
-Indeed, each word stimulus appear more (less) often in its corresponding colour during the MC (MI) blocks.
-All visual stimuli were presented in
+Indeed, each word stimulus appears more (less) often in its corresponding colour during the MC (MI) blocks.
+All visual stimuli were presented in the centre of the screen.

-Procedure

-the centre of the screen.